Suzan DelBene: Caucus memberships

-Policy positions
+Political positions

 DelBene is one of the leaders of the Pro-Choice Caucus and supported access to reproductive health care by serving on the Select Committee to Investigate Planned Parenthood, which was established under former Speaker Paul Ryan in 2015.

+DelBene voted to provide Israel with support following 2023 Hamas attack on Israel.

+DelBene voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Electoral history

 Personal life

-DelBene's husband, Kurt DelBene, has served as Assistant Secretary for Information and Technology and CIO at the Department of Veterans Affairs since November 2021.
+DelBene is married to Kurt DelBene, who has served as Assistant Secretary for Information and Technology and CIO at the Department of Veterans Affairs since November 2021.
 He was previously Chief Digital Officer and EVP of Corporate Strategy, Core Services Engineering and Operations at Microsoft Corporation, and led the effort to fix the Healthcare.gov website at President Barack Obama's request.
+The couple has two children.